JunKim26/store_simulator/README.md

 # Store_Simulator

-This program will is an online store simulator.
+This program is an online store simulator.
 It hase three classes: Product, Customer and Store.

 **Product:**